YifeiZhou1203/New_B/Assignment3/README.md

 **Construction of Abundance Table**

 Genus abundance data from all six samples were merged into a single abundance table using R. Missing values were replaced with zeros to ensure consistent representation of taxa across samples.
-The resulting matrix contained samples as rows and genera as columns, with values representing relative abundance.
+The resulting matrix contained samples as rows and genera as columns, and the  values representing relative abundance.

 **Alpha Diversity Analysis**

 Alpha diversity was calculated using the vegan R package (Oksanen et al., 2022).
 The following diversity indices were computed: Shannon diversity index, Simpson diversity index and Observed richness.
 These metrics were calculated based on the genus abundance data and compared between omnivore and vegan groups.

+**Beta Diversity Analysis**

+Beta diversity was assessed using Bray–Curtis dissimilarity.
+A Bray–Curtis distance matrix was calculated using the vegdist function in the vegan package (Oksanen et al., 2022).

+Principal Coordinates Analysis (PCoA) was performed using classical multidimensional scaling to visualize patterns of similarity and dissimilarity among samples.
+The proportion of variance explained by each principal coordinate was calculated from the eigenvalues and used to label axes in the ordination plot.

+Group differences in microbial community composition were statistically evaluated using PERMANOVA by adonis2 function with 999 permutations.

+**Heatmap Visualization**

+To further examine patterns in microbial community structure, a heatmap of the top 20 most abundant genera was generated using the pheatmap package in R (Kolde, 2019).
+Genera were ranked based on mean relative abundance across all samples, and the top 20 taxa were selected for visualization.

+**Differential Abundance Analysis**

+Beside Heatmap, differential abundance analysis was performed using ANCOMBC2.
+Genus count data from Bracken estimated read counts were used as input. phyloseq was constructed to integrate the abundance table with sample metadata.
+Differential abundance was tested using diet group (omnivore vs vegan) as the main variable.

+The ANCOMBC2 model will be using the following parameters:

+Fixed effect: diet group
+Multiple testing correction: Holm method
+Structural zero detection: enabled
+Pseudo-count sensitivity analysis: enabled

+plus, genera with adjusted p-values (q-values) below 0.05 were considered statistically significant.

 ## **Result**